 5. Heat Pump Won’t Turn On After Changing Thermostat

-You can test your new thermostat by switching the fan mode to “on.”
-If you don’t hear the blower motor start in your air handler, there’s probably a problem with the thermostat.
+You can test your new thermostat by changing the fan mode to “on.”
+If you don’t hear the blower motor running in your air handler, there’s probably an issue with the thermostat.

 - Wiring was done wrong.